Louisiana Exemptions for School Vaccine Requirements

 💥Fraud is a misrepresentation or a suppression of the truth made with the intention either to obtain an unjust advantage for one party or to cause a loss or inconvenience to the other.
 Fraud may also result from silence or inaction.
 (CC 1953)

-As for the “We’re a private/Catholic school so we don’t have to accept exemptions” argument:
+If They Say "We're a private/Catholic school so we don't have to accept it", Here's How You Prove Them Wrong

-➡️ For general vaccine requirements, R.S.
-17:170 states that it applies to BOTH public AND private schools (emphasis mine):
+➡️ As mentioned above, for general vaccine requirements, R.S.
+17:170 states that it applies to BOTH public AND private schools:

 💥In the very first section, Section A, of the law it states “ANY SCHOOL”.